Music, Culture, Food. There's a Little Bit of Everything in Nashville

 The Stage is much larger than some of the other honky tonks, and it's a fun one to stop by for a shot of Jack and a spin around the dance floor.
 (You may have seen this venue featured in Country Strong.)

-Station Inn is no frills, nothin' fancy, just Nashville's best live bluegrass for the past 30 years.
+Station Inn is no frills and nothin' fancy.
+It's just Nashville's best live bluegrass for the past 30 years.

 WHERE TO STAY